Akiko Tsuruga: Biography

 In addition to her solo work, she played as a sideman in various groups in New York.
-She accompanied Lou Donaldson since 2007.
+She had accompanied alto saxophonist Lou Donaldson since 2007.

 Tsuruga died on 13 September, 2025, in Brooklyn, New York, at the age of 58.
 According to her husband, trumpeter Joe Magnarelli, Tsuruga died after a short period of terminal illness.
-She is survived by her mother, two brothers, and her husband.
+She is survived by her mother, two brothers, and husband.